Arjunbadola/arjunbadola.github.io/_posts/2021-12-01-Zepto: Fragility Built In.md

 ![zepto6](/assets/zepto6.png)

-Even the Private Equity people know that it doesn't look sustainable but these guys are ready to 0.000001% of their worth, which could be a smart bet.
+Even the Private Equity people know that it doesn't look sustainable but these guys are ready to put in 0.000001% of their worth, which could be a smart bet.

 # Inshort

 Sustainability should be a priority rather than just raising private equity money and giving out interviews.
 The success rate of startups is extremely low and students should not get attracted to starting a startup just to raise private equity and give out interviews.
 Entrepreneurship is not that easy as the media portraits it to be.
 Most businesses don't survive.

-Disclaimer: I don't not hold any grudge against any person/company mentioned in the post.
+Disclaimer: I do not hold any grudge against any person/company mentioned in the post.
 This was written for educational purposes.